 One of my top tips for Yellowstone is to pack a picnic lunch.
 That way, you don’t have to waste your time looking for a place to eat at noon and waiting in a long line to be served.
 In addition, having your own food gives you complete flexibility.
 You don’t have to plan your sightseeing based on where restaurants are located.

 We packed a picnic with us on most days and it made everything so much easier.
 Once, we thought we’d just go for lunch at a restaurant.
 It was at Mammoth Hot Springs, one of the quieter places in the park, so we thought it wouldn’t be an issue.
-But it was so busy there that we wasted a ridiculous amount of time for something that could have taken us 15 minutes.
+But it was so busy there that we wasted a ridiculous amount of time on something that could have taken us 15 minutes.
 Furthermore, the kids were getting cranky having to wait for lunch and it really wasn’t a pleasant experience.

 Good to know: Consider bear safety rules if you plan on carrying food with you when you go hiking.
 Often, it’s easier/safer to eat close to your car or use designated picnic areas in the park.
 For longer hikes, you should make sure that your food is packed in such a way that bears can’t smell it.
 Here you can find more information about how to store food in a bear-proof way.